CrewAI Hierarchical Agents: Manager-Worker Orchestration

 return decorator

-Multi-agent debugging differs from traditional debugging because failures can occur in agent coordination, not just code execution.
-Common issues:
+Multi-agent debugging differs from regular debugging because failures can happen in agent coordination, not just code execution.
+Three common issues:

-Agent Role Confusion Agents sometimes “step outside their role” and attempt tasks assigned to other agents.
+Agent role confusion.
+Agents sometimes step outside their role and try tasks assigned to other agents.
 Fix this with explicit backstory constraints:

 # Bad - vague role definition